FStarLang/FStar/doc/book/part2/part2_stlc.rst

 Simply Typed Lambda Calculus
 ============================

+In this chapter, we look at how inductively defined types can be used to represent both raw data, inductively defined relations, and proofs relating the two.

-In this chapter, we look at the simply typed lambda calculus (STLC), a very simple programming language which is often studied in introductory courses on the semantics of programming languages.
+By way of illustration, we develop a case study in the simply typed lambda calculus (STLC), a very simple programming language which is often studied in introductory courses on the semantics of programming languages.
 Its syntax, type system, and runtime behavior can be described in just a few lines.
 The main result we're interested in proving is the soundness of the type system, i.e., that if a program type checks then it can be executed safely without a certain class of runtime errors.

 If you haven't seen the STLC before, there are several good resources for it available on the web, including the `Software Foundations book